 Television Production Facility: Instructional programming can be created in our live-to-web streaming television production facility, a fully equipped 3-camera HD studio and audio production suite.
 The TV studio also provides recording services for faculty events and lectures.
 Additional support of lecture and event tapings can be made by contacting the Television Studio Manager at 718-262-2917.

 Language Labs: The Language Learning labs make available current technology for both group instruction and individual learning in language acquisition and other disciplines.
 The Language labs is equipped with computer learning stations with audio and video cassette players, offering a variety of foreign language programs: French, German, Italian, Spanish, and ESL.

 Academic Technology Workshop: The Center conducts a series of academic technology workshops every semester for students and faculty/staff on current topics related to teaching and learning with technology.
 The workshop schedule can be found online.

-York Library provides a broad, balanced and current collection for academic study.
-Most of the Library collection is available in open stacks and is arranged according to the Library of Congress classification system.
+The York Library provides a broad, balanced collection for academic study.
+Most of the Library collection is available in open stacks and is arranged according to the Library of Congress classification scheme.
 The present collection is comprised of over 240,000 print books, 250,000 e-books, 765 titles in microfilm, and 90,000 microfiche cards.
-The periodicals collection is composed of over 82 current titles in print plus tens of thousands of full-text journals online.
+The periodicals collection is composed of over 50 current titles in print plus tens of thousands of full-text journals online.

-Special Collections in the Library include the Bassin Collection; the Kenneth Adams Collection, Human Relations Area File, the Paule Marshall Collection; Library of American Civilization; representative American and foreign Newspapers; the York College Black American Heritage Foundation Music History Archive; American Federation of Labor Record; John L. Lewis Papers; Morris Hillquit Papers; Papers of the NAACP; and the United Negro College Fund Archives.
+Special Collections in the Library include the Bassin Collection, the James Como Collection, the Kenneth Adams Collection, Human Relations Area File, the Paule Marshall Collection, Library of American Civilization, representative American and foreign newspapers, the York College Black American Heritage Music History Archive, American Federation of Labor Records, John L. Lewis Papers, Morris Hillquit Papers, Papers of the NAACP, and the United Negro College Fund Archives.